Samsung/tizen-docs/docs/application/native/guides/app-management/sticker.md

 ```

 <a name="get_data_handle"></a>
-### Getting the sticker information
+### Getting Sticker Information

-To obtain sticker information, use the `sticker_data_get__XXX()` functions.
-To avoid memory leaks, free the character array variable with the `free()` function when no longer needed.
+To obtain sticker information, use `sticker_data_get__XXX()`.
+To avoid memory leaks, free the character array variable with `free()` when no longer needed.

-The following examples show how to get the sticker information from Sticker data handle:
+The following example shows how to get the sticker information from the Sticker data handle:

 ```
 void